sul-dlss-deprecated/taco-truck/index.md

 Stanford Libraries' prototype and implementation of COCINA is called TACO Truck.

-Our goals for TACO Truck are:
+Our primary goals for TACO Truck are:

-* Improved performance throughout the system
+* Improved performance throughout the system;
-* Higher availability of components & resources
+* Higher availability of components & resources;
-* Ease of Setup, Maintenance, Adjustments, & Monitoring
+* Ease of setup, maintenance, adjustments, & monitoring;
-* Cloud-first but Cloud-neutral
+* Cloud-first but Cloud-neutral;
 * And all the goals listed above for COCINA.

 Read more about [TACO Truck here](TACO-Truck.md).